microsoftarchive/iot-journey/docs/building-and-deploying-the-sample-solution.md

 - Verify that the message Successfully connected to cluster *cluster name* appears (where *cluster name* is the name of your Hadoop cluster), and then wait for the Hive query to complete.
 The results should appear on the standard output consisting of a series of pairs; the ID of a device and the number of events that the device generated.

-### Analyzing the Warm Path Data by Using a SQL Query
+### Analyzing the Summary Reporting Data by Using a SQL Query

 Perform the following steps to examine the data generated by the warm path: